MarcusAllenYoung/NOC-Operations-Simulation/README.md

 ### ISP / Upstream Network

-The upstream network provides external connectivity for the bank branch:
+The upstream network provides external connectivity for the branch network:

 - AT&T gateway
 - Upstream network connectivity